W. H. Auden: Reputation and influence

 Public recognition of Auden's work sharply increased after his "Funeral Blues" ("Stop all the clocks") was read aloud in the film Four Weddings and a Funeral (1994); subsequently, a pamphlet edition of ten of his poems, Tell Me the Truth About Love, sold more than 275,000 copies.
 An excerpt from his poem "As I walked out one evening" was recited in the film Before Sunrise (1995).
-After 11 September 2001, his 1939 poem "September 1, 1939" was widely circulated and frequently broadcast.
+After the 11 September 2001 attacks, his 1939 poem "September 1, 1939" was widely circulated and frequently broadcast.
 Public readings and broadcast tributes in the UK and US in 2007 marked his centenary year.

-Overall, Auden's poetry was noted for its stylistic and technical achievement, its engagement with politics, morals, love, and religion, and its variety in tone, form and content.
+Overall Auden's poetry was noted for its stylistic and technical achievement, its engagement with politics, morals, love, and religion, and its variety in tone, form and content.

 Memorial stones and plaques commemorating Auden include those in Westminster Abbey; at his birthplace at 55 Bootham, York; near his home on Lordswood Road, Birmingham; in the chapel of Christ Church, Oxford; on the site of his apartment at 1 Montague Terrace, Brooklyn Heights; at his apartment in 77 St. Marks Place, New York (damaged and now removed); at the site of his death at Walfischgasse 5 in Vienna; and in the Rainbow Honor Walk in San Francisco.
 In his house in Kirchstetten, his study is open to the public upon request.

+In 2023, newly declassified UK government files revealed that Auden was considered as a candidate to be the new Poet Laureate of the United Kingdom in 1967 following the death of John Masefield.
+He was rejected due to having taken American citizenship.

 Published works

 The following list includes only the books of poems and essays that Auden prepared during his lifetime; for a more complete list, including other works and posthumous editions, see W. H. Auden bibliography.
+Dates refer to first publication or first performance, not of composition.

 In the list below, works reprinted in the Complete Works of W. H. Auden are indicated by footnote references.